 Security of Personal Information

-We will retain and dispose of your Personal and Health Information in accordance with our Privacy and Confidentiality Policy and Procedure.
+We will retain and dispose of all Personal and Health Information in accordance with our Privacy and Confidentiality Policy and Procedure.

 Access to Your Personal Information

-You may access the Personal or Health Information we hold about you and to update and/or correct it, subject to certain exceptions.
-If you wish to access your Personal or Health Information, please speak to a staff member.
+Individuals may access the Personal or Health Information we hold about them and to update and/or correct it, subject to certain exceptions.
+If you wish to access your Personal or Health Information, please contact our office at firstname.lastname@example.org or on 07 5441 6600.

 You have the right to: